giacomotolari/react_optimizing_performance/README.md

 ## what we will learn?

--  Optimizing the components with React Memo (branch: memo)
+-  Optimizing the components with React Memo (branches: memo-problem, memo-solution)
--  Optimizing the functions components with useCallback and useMemo  (branch: useCallback and useMemo)
+-  Optimizing the functions components with useCallback and useMemo  (branches: useCallback-problem and useMemo-solution)